|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Explore Lilongwe, to Lake Malawi

 We have an early start to explore Lilongwe with a city tour including Lilongwe Natural Sanctuary, the old town and the new parliament building and Kamuzu memorial pillar and mausoleum.
 After lunch, we depart for Lake Malawi.
-Overnight on Lake Malawi.
+Dinner and overnight on Lake Malawi.

 Day 3: Cape Maclear, Lake Malawi National Park